 You won’t start at these rates, but you can slowly work towards them.

 When you take a TEFL course (assuming it’s a good course), you’ll become an expert in English grammar.

-That means you essentially have all the skills needed to work as a freelance proofreader as well.
+That means you essentially have all the skills needed to land entry-level proofreading jobs as well.